-Guidelines Maximum Number of Directorships in other companies Executive Directors Non- Executive Director The Chief Executive Officer and other executive directors shall submit themselves to a low indicative limit on membership in other corporate Boards, other than in its subsidiaries or affiliates.
-The same low limit shall apply to independent, non-executive directors who serve as full-time executives in other corporations.
-No director shall simultaneously hold more than five board seats in publicly listed companies.
-In any case, the capacity of directors to serve with diligence shall not be compromised.
-(Section 2.2.1.6, Manual on Corporate Governance) No director shall simultaneously hold more than five board seats in publicly listed companies.
-The Company and its directors observe the limit on the term of independent directors in the same group of companies (2.1.4, Manual on Corporate Governance)
+Guidelines Maximum Number of Directorships in other companies Executive The Chief Executive Officer and other executive No director Directors directors shall submit themselves to a low indicative shall Non- limit on membership in other corporate Boards, other simultaneously Executive than in its subsidiaries or affiliates.
+The same low limit hold more Director shall apply to independent, non-executive directors than five CEO who serve as full-time executives in other corporations. board seats in No director shall simultaneously hold more than five publicly listed board seats in publicly listed companies.
+In any case, companies. the capacity of directors to serve with diligence shall · not be compromised.
+(Section 2.2.1.6, Manual on Corporate Governance) The Company and its directors observe the limit on the term of independent directors in the same group of companies.
+(Section 2.1.4, Manual on Corporate Governance)